 A customer funnel is a consumer-focused marketing structure demonstrating the theoretical customer journey towards purchasing goods and services.

 The idea of customer funnel marketing is over a century old.
 A model created by E. St. Elmo Lewis in 1898 mapped a theoretical customer journey from when a product attracted a customer to the point of purchase.
 This is referred to as the AIDA model for Awareness, Interest, Desire, and Action.

 The stage of awareness is when a prospective customer notices a product, and this can be through advertising, research, or word of mouth.
 After becoming aware, the prospect expresses interest and goes through an evaluation process where they seek more information and compare the product or services with other brands.

 The marketer must provide a convincing argument to sustain the customer’s interest at this level.
 To get a customer to desire the product, the seller must provide all the information required, answer every question and alleviate the customer’s fear while proving to them that the product or service is the best option.
-The final stage is the action where the prospective customer becomes an active customer by making a purchase decision or utilizing a service.
+The final stage is the action where the prospective customer becomes an active customer by making a purchase decision (learn more about the consumer decision journey here) or utilizing a service.

 The AIDA model has been validated in lead generation and advertising and is still well known today, even though a lot has changed since the 19th century.

 There is a total evolution as regards the concept of advertising today.
 Although the AIDA model summarizes the basic steps customers take on the path to purchase, it doesn’t fully represent the complexity of the modern buyer’s journey.